-Because they won’t call me.
+Because they won’t call.

-And it’s not because they aren’t interested in my services.
+Hey, it’s not because they aren’t interested.

-And then they don’t.
+They intend to call, and then they don’t.

-It’s our job to follow up.
+It’s your job to follow up.

 So when people say they’ll call, get their contact information anyway.

 They’ll be pleasantly surprised that you made the effort to follow up with them…

 6. What’s the most surprising thing you’ve learned about your Elevator Pitch?